 Otis Graham was born in Elmore County in 1869, to John and Anna Graham.
 She grew up surrounded by family.
 Her grandparents lived next door and her uncles lived nearby.
 All of them were farmers.
 The family was recently out of slavery, which ended in 1865, and they were unable to read and write.
 Otis lived with her uncle Henderson after her father died.
 She attended school through the 2nd grade.

-Otis married Edward Avery on October 21, 1885 at The Good Baptist Church in Elmore County by Elder Rames.
+Otis was married to Edward Avery on October 21, 1885 at The Good Baptist Church in Elmore County by Elder Rames.
 Edward’s father, Frank Avery was a witness.

 By 1900 Edward owned his farm, with a mortgage.
 He was 33 and could read, but not write.
 Otis, at 32, had given birth to seven children and all were still alive and living at home.
 The two oldest, 13 year old Willie and 11 year old Daisy attended school.